This post may contain affiliate links. Read our disclosure policy here.

 Should Nicoise Salad be Served Warm or Cold?

-cherry tomatoes: sweeter than regular tomatoes and adds more texture to the salad.
+- Cherry tomatoes: sweeter than regular tomatoes and add more texture to the salad.

 Nicoise Salad Dressing

-This salad is made self-serve style, meaning everyone starts out with a bowl of lettuce then tops it with the ingredients they wish to include on their salads.
-It’s a method that makes dinner more interactive and you can separately prep the ingredients ahead of time.
+This salad is made self-serve style, meaning everyone starts out with a bowl of lettuce and then tops it with the ingredients they wish to include on their salads.
+It’s a method that makes dinner more interactive, and you can prep the ingredients separately ahead of time.

 Drizzle the salads with the vinaigrette and toss to combine.